 Luxury Holidays In Dubai

 Dripping with glitz and glamour, a luxury holiday in Dubai is like no other.
-Audacious architecture dominates its skyline like a futuristic paradise in the desert and you can’t help but have your imagination captured by this spectacular display of ambition and innovation on a luxury holiday.
+Audacious architecture dominates its skyline, like a futuristic paradise in the desert and you can’t help but have your imagination captured by this spectacular display of ambition and innovation.
+So, whether you’re looking for a couple’s holiday, honeymoon, or family holiday in Dubai, stay tuned to learn more about what this location offers.

 It’s hard to believe that only a few decades ago Dubai was just a sleepy fishing village, but designs like the impossibly tall Burj Khalifa, Burj Al Arab and Palm Jumeirah mean Dubai is now known for putting the luxury in luxury holiday.
 Supersized malls, aquariums and water parks make the location an exciting playground for couples and families looking to holiday in Dubai.
 With a golden sandy coastline that stretches as far as the eye can see - you can easily relax in the year-round sunshine.

 Dubai has pockets of local culture, too.
 Dubai Creek is home to the original dhow fishing port and a heritage village where traditional Arabic arts and crafts are still practised.
 The vast desert beyond the modern metropolis promises adventure, with thrilling dune safaris and intimate Bedouin camp stays offering priceless insight into this unique way of living.
-It’s hard to find something that you can’t do on a holiday to Dubai.
+It’s hard to find something that you can’t do on a holiday in Dubai.
 There’s nowhere quite like it.